-Beauty of an apprenticeship is in the fact that it combines the best of all worlds – training, experience and chance to earn.
-As an apprenticeship you will be employed alongside experienced staff, learning very specific job skills, earning a wage, getting employee benefits and studying to gain an industry recognised Digital Marketing certification.
+The beauty of an apprenticeship is it combines the best of all worlds – training, experience and a chance to earn.
+As an apprentice, you will be employed alongside experienced staff, learning very specific job skills, earning a wage, getting employee benefits and studying to gain an industry recognised digital marketing certification.

 What will you learn?

 This includes the tools involved in the process and the technical knowledge about how to analyse outcomes of your digital campaigns.
 During the course you will be taught how to run reports on the outreach, track progress, troubleshoot problem areas, launch and prelaunch campaigns, whilst also learning how to write the content and deliver marketing plans for clients.

 Get ready with a superior advantage for your career

 Digital Marketer apprenticeship course curriculum

 Professional qualification you can choose

 It requires you to have GCSE’s, A Levels and a Level 2 apprenticeship.

 Alternatively, they will consider equivalent qualifications and any relevant work experience.

 You may be required to do an aptitude test that has a focus on functional maths.